-Based on the overall macro-economic environment, the effect of high inflation and interest rates, our commitment to making growthoriented investments and the timing of the related expense savings from our processor migration to our in-licensed card management platform, the previously-disclosed non-renewals in our Consumer Services and B2B Services segments, our decision to wind-down many of our legacy accountholder programs in support of GO2bank, trends occurring within our retail channel in our Consumer Services segment, and our investments in our compliance programs, we have experienced declining trends in our consolidated operating results in recent periods.
-However, we do not expect some of these trends or events to recur over the course of 2024, such as partner non-renewals and the discontinuation of certain legacy accountholder programs.
-Based on our anticipated growth initiatives and cost reduction measures we have implemented, we expect our 2024 financial results will stabilize on a year-over-year basis.
+Based on the overall macro-economic environment, the effect of elevated inflation and interest rates, our commitment to making growth-oriented investments and the timing of the related expense savings from our processor migration to our in-licensed card management platform, the previously-disclosed non-renewals in our Consumer Services and B2B Services segments, our decision to wind-down many of our legacy accountholder programs in support of GO2bank, trends occurring within our retail channel in our Consumer Services segment, and our investments in our compliance programs, we have experienced declining trends in our consolidated operating results in recent periods.
+However, we do not expect some of these trends or events to persist, such as partner non-renewals and the discontinuation of certain legacy accountholder programs.
+After taking into consideration the one-time nature of our Consent Order accrual and other charges, we expect our results of operations will stabilize on a year-over-year basis over the remainder of 2024 based on our anticipated initiatives and cost reduction measures we have implemented.